porter-finance/v1-core/docs/interfaces/IBond.md

     <td>uint256 </td>
     <td>amount</td>
         <td>
-    The amount of collateral to withdraw.
-Reverts if this number is greater than avaliable.     </td>
+    The number of collateralTokens to withdraw.
+Reverts if the amount is greater than available in the contract.     </td>
       </tr>
   <tr>
     <td>address </td>
     <td>receiver</td>
         <td>
-    The address that is transferred the excess collateral.    </td>
+    The address transferred the excess collateralTokens.    </td>
       </tr>
 </table>